 Taking disability into account

 There is clearly awareness that disabilities need to be taken into account in the new arrangements for courts.
-HM Courts & Tribunals Service guidance specifically mentions reasonable adjustments, and asks people to let the court or tribunal know if an audio or video link may give problems for them:
+Guidance from the HM Courts & Tribunals Service specifically mentions reasonable adjustments, and asks people to let the court or tribunal know if an audio or video link may give problems for them:

 Reasonable adjustments will be made.

 HMCTS telephone and video hearings during coronavirus outbreak (gov.uk). updated 1st May 2020.